Frequently Asked Questions

 New NY Broadband Program awards were allocated through a competitive reverse-auction process on an REDC basis, and Hughes was awarded Unserved Census Blocks, in general, where there were no other fully-qualifying bids, or where there was insufficient Program funding.

-The New NY Broadband Program grant-supported Hughes broadband service plans are now available in many of Hughes’ awarded service areas.
+The New NY Broadband Program grant-supported Hughes broadband service plans are now available in all of Hughes’ awarded service areas.

 New NY Broadband Program funding will enable Hughes to deploy its new Gen5 satellite broadband service offering download speeds of at least 25 Mbps to the awarded Census Blocks.